YashKapoor1102/Simplified-Signal-Processing-Pipeline/README.md

 This project is about building a Simple Signal Processing Pipeline (SSPP).

-Our pipeline has several Processing Units (PU) that change the signal one after the other.
+My pipeline has several Processing Units (PU) that change the signal one after the other.

 In each step, the SSPP takes in a new signal and gives out a new result.
 However, in the first few steps, it doesn't give out any result.